cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 ## Cloudflare Gateway configuration

-After setting up the Anycast GRE and static routes, configure your Cloudflare Gateway policies from the [Zero Trust dashboard](https://one.dash.cloudflare.com/).
+After setting up the Anycast GRE and static routes, configure your Cloudflare Gateway policies from [Zero Trust](https://one.dash.cloudflare.com/).
 To set up the policies, refer to our [Gateway documentation](/cloudflare-one/policies/filtering/).

 The Cloudflare Gateway upgrade supports all TCP and UDP ports, traffic sourced from RFC, and BYOIP.